Waswichinchkhede12/The_Statisticians_006/README.md

 # Known Issues
 Ensure the dataset food_order.csv is uncleaned data and the clean data is cleaned_dataset2.csv is present in the root directory.
-The app is optimized for desktops; smaller screens may impact the layout.
+The app is optimized for desktops smaller screens may impact the layout.